-Matt is able to assist with the complex and confusing process of applying for Medicaid (nursing home) benefits on behalf of yourself or a family member, including meeting with the staff at Medicaid.
+Matt and Chad are able to assist with the complex and confusing process of applying for Medicaid (nursing home) benefits on behalf of yourself or a family member, including meeting with the staff at Medicaid.

 Myth: “Medicare will cover my nursing home bill.”